sealcode/sealious-handbook/README.md

 3. `age`.

-Now if you start the server, the REST routes are prepared to handle URLs with `animal` resource.
+Now if you start the server, the REST routes are prepared to handle URLs with `animal` resource **and** the database is set to handle your queries.

 ## Sealious base chips